Undergraduate Music Study

 Will auditioning at Stony Brook automatically qualify me for a Music Department Scholarship?

-Yes, by filling out the Department of Music one-page application, you will automatically
+Yes, by filling out the Department of Music online application, you will automatically

 be considered for a scholarship.
 If you plan to major, The Department of Music has